microsoft/rushstack.io-website/pages/heft_tasks/eslint.md

 This task invokes the [ESLint](https://eslint.org/) tool which reports errors about common coding problems.

 ## When to use it

-ESLint fits together with several other tools as part of Rush Stack's strategy for code validation:
+ESLint fits together with several other tools as part of Rush Stack's recommended strategy for code validation:

 - [Prettier](https://prettier.io/): This tool manages trivial syntax aspects such as spaces, commas, and semicolons.
 Because these aspects normally don't affect code semantics, we never bother the developer with error messages about it, nor is it part of the build.
 Instead, Prettier reformats the code automatically via a `git commit` hook (and also whenever you save a file, if you enable the editor extension).